Ave Verum Corpus, after Byrd (text: Pope Innocent VI)

 And, overall, more than anything else, this piece turns Byrd’s small masterwork into something bigger, something with a theatrical shape that exploits the inherent drama in “Ave Verum Corpus” and turns that drama into a larger structure, almost a “concerto for choir and choir” (instead of choir and orchestra).
-By “remixing” Byrd’s piece, my version of it becomes something thornier, more richly romantic, and more dramatically charged.
+By “remixing” Byrd’s piece, my version of it becomes something thornier, more romantic, and more dramatically charged, and very different.